tomasz-lisowski/zig-microui-example/README.md

 - Atlas contains a custom bitmap font and icons (it was created in [Aseprite](https://github.com/aseprite/aseprite))

 ## Building
-1. Install OpenGL, SDL2, SDL2_image, and make sure to clone submodules (microui)
+1. Get OpenGL, SDL2, SDL2_image, and make sure to clone submodules (microui)
 2. Run `zig build`